surfer190/fixes/docs/history/world-history-timeline.md

 * 550 - 700: Angles and Saxons invade England (after romans leave in 410)
 * 600: Sutton Hoo Helmey - Anglo-saxon helmet found Suffolk, England.
 Acid in soil dissolved the body and leather.
 Excavated in 1939.
 * 732: Defeat of the Moslems at Tours (Charles Martel) - kept France and spain from adopting the Koran
+* 768 - 814: Reign of Charlemagne (Charles the Great) uniter of Western Europe
 * 1066: Battle of Hastings - Normans vs Anglo-saxons - the end of Scandanavian dominance in England
 * 1077: Henry IV recognized this claim by submitting to Pope Gregory VII at Canossa
 * 1095 - 1291: Crusades - religious wars during medieval period